qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

 The simplest thing we can add to make things more interactive is a button.

-We can add a button to our with `button`:
+We can add a button to our DOM tree with `button`:
 ```haskell
 button :: DomBuilder t m
        => Text